broadinstitute/firecloud-ui/README.md

 We use the [Leiningen](http://leiningen.org/) build tool to manage ClojureScript dependencies.

 The code incorporates usage of [react-cljs](https://github.com/dmohs/react-cljs) which is a ClojureScript wrapper for [React](https://facebook.github.io/react/).

 Figwheel replaces the running JavaScript within the page so changes are visible without a browser reload.
 More information [here](https://github.com/bhauman/lein-figwheel).
 [This video](https://www.youtube.com/watch?v=j-kj2qwJa_E) gives some insight into the productivity gains available when using this technology (up to about 15:00 is all that is necessary).

-## Getting Started
+## Getting started

 FireCloud is currently supported within Broad's engineering environment: